thomasgwatson/alasdos/src/content/hearthouse/forsale.md

 The property could easily be split by two couples that are starting their families, as the bedrooms nicely divide into two 'wings' on the top-floor.
 There is also space for the construction of an ADU, a great way to increase the residential space on the property for guests, family, long or short term rental.
 The property is on a septic system and gets fresh water from a 15 gpm well.

-Please reach out to us at h3arthouse at gmail dot com with your enquiries.
+Please reach out to us at thomasgabriel.watson at gmail dot com with your enquiries.

 ![pool](img/sunset7.jpg)